 - Execution rules, allowing branch-based job control, implemented as base jobs

-What are the Reference Project Benefits
+What are the reference project benefits?

-We now manage most of the standard pipeline configuration and content from within the reference project.
+You can manage most of the standard pipeline configuration and content from within the reference project.
 This allows us to push updates to a single location, support new features or fix issues and push changes seamlessly to all your pipelines when they run.

-How do I Override the Standard Configurations in the Reference Project?
+How do I override the standard configurations in the reference project?

-On the other hand, for more complex changes like tweaking any Snowflake Object Lifecycle Engine (SOLE) jobs, the best way is to copy the relevant file from the reference project implementation to your project and make changes in this file.
+However, for more complex changes like tweaking any Snowflake Object Lifecycle Engine (SOLE) jobs, the best way is to copy the relevant file from the reference project implementation to your project and make changes in this file.
 The workflow for this is as follows:

 - Copy the file in question from the reference project to the exact location in your project as per the project structure

 - Make the changes you need to this file